 - About four in ten adults (37.6%) ages 18 and older in the U.S. (92.6 million people) have a higher risk of developing serious illness if they become infected with coronavirus, due to their older age (65 and older) or health condition (Figure 1; Table 1).

 - Just over half of those at higher risk of developing a serious illness are ages 65 and older (55.2% or 51.1 million adults); however, the remaining 41.4 million adults ages 18-64 are at risk due to an underlying medical condition.

 - The share of adults ages 18 and older who have a higher risk of developing a more serious illness varies across the country, ranging from 49.3 percent (West Virginia) to 30 percent (Utah).

-- In some of the states hardest hit by COVID-19 thus far, the share of adults at high risk of serious illness due to infection is relatively high: Michigan (41.2 percent), New York (36.9 percent), New Jersey (34.6 percent), and California (33.3 percent).
+- In some of the states with the highest number of reported coronavirus cases thus far, the share of adults at high risk of serious illness if infected is relatively high: Louisiana and Florida (at 42.1 percent, each) and Michigan (41.2 percent).

 - An estimated 5.1 million adults who are at higher risk of getting a serious illness if they become infected with coronavirus are uninsured.